minetest/contentdb/app/flatpages/help/top_packages.md

 title: Top Packages Algorithm

-## Score
+## Package Score

+Each package is given a `score`, which is used when ordering them in the "Top Games/Mods/Texture Packs" lists.
+The intention of this feature is to make it easier for new users to find good packages.

-A package's score is currently equal to a pseudo rolling average of downloads, plus the sum of review scores.
+A package's score is equal to a rolling average of recent downloads, plus the sum of the score given by reviews.

 A review score is 100 if positive, -100 if negative.

-	score  =  avg_downloads + Σ 100 * (positive ?
-1 : -1)
+    reviews_sum = sum(100 * (positive ?
+1 : -1))
+    score       = avg_downloads + reviews_sum

 ## Pseudo rolling average of downloads

-Every package loses 5% of its score every day, and will gain 1 score for each unique download.

-This metric aims to be roughly equivalent to the average downloads.

-## Seeded using a legacy heuristic

-The scoring system was seeded (ie: the scores were initially set to) 20% of an arbitrary legacy heuristic that was previously used to rank packages.

-This legacy heuristic is as follows:

-	forum_score = views / max(years_since_creation, 2 weeks) + 80*clamp(months, 0.5, 6)
-	forum_bonus = views + posts

-	multiplier = 1
-	if no screenshot:
-		multiplier *= 0.8

-	score = multiplier * (max(downloads, forum_score * 0.6) + forum_bonus)

-As said, this legacy score is no longer used when ranking mods.
-It was only used to provide an initial score for the rolling average, which was 20% of the above value.

-## Manual adjustments

-The admin occasionally reduces all packages by a set percentage to speed up convergence.
-Convergence is when the pseudo-rolling average matches the actual rolling average - the effect of the legacy heuristic is gone.
+Each package adds 1 to `avg_downloads` for each unique download, and then loses 5% (=1/20) of the value every day.

+This is called a [Frecency](https://en.wikipedia.org/wiki/Frecency) heuristic, a measure which combines both frequency and recency.

+"Unique download" is counted per IP per package.
+Downloading an update won't increase the download count if it's already been downloaded from that IP.

 ## Transparency and Feedback